vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 Created the Dataset class to cleanly load the data and apply transformations Split the train set into train and val loaders with 80-20 split Partially implemented the transfer for the Swin-HViT model and train script

+## 18/2/2026

+Mostly completed the training script except for a few bugs.
+Had the progress meet

+Fixed it, setup training logs (tqdm only ofc) and started training.
+Could take a while

+For treating the imbalance, started looking into diffusion related research for synthetic dataset generation

+The training is currently partially through epoch 3/10.
+It takes a while to train.
+But the results are already pretty good with a 90% accuracy on the validation split.
+The test results will be done after the training finishes ofcourse
+Also given the imbalance, i'll also get some other metrics like F1 taken over all classes and per class precision and recall I have a feeling there would be some problems with the underrepresented classes

+There was an electricity cut and the session was interrupted before I could download the checkpoint :)
+It's started again and the model is again at epoch 3 (mostly complete with epoch 3) and I have downloaded the checkpoint this time  :)
+The other techniques for dealing with class imbalance are mostly clear and need only be implemented based on how the model performs, but in case it needs a bigger way to deal with it, data augmentation through generation from a Diffusion model would be useful.
+So while the model trains, I'll be going through a new paper in Diffusion called Back to Basics which deals with some minor changes in the architecture of these models to get a better idea of the available literature

+There was another bug in kaggle where it for whatever reason stopped Thankfully I had the checkpoint so started training again.

+As for the paper, the main idea is to move away from the noise prediction done in most of the literature from 2020 to do x-prediction to model the low dimensional manifold in the full space